catseye/The-Dossier/article/Vague Memories of MS-DOS Programming.md

-The 286 and earlier models support what's called "real mode", which is this terrible thing where 32 bits are used to address a byte in memory, but it's actually a pair of 16-bit numbers, and the middle 4 bits overlap, so it's really only 20 bits of address space.
+The 286 and earlier models support what's called "real mode", which is this terrible thing where 32 bits are used to address a byte in memory, but it's actually a pair of 16-bit numbers, but all but the topmost 4 bits of the high byte overlap bits in the low byte, so it's really only 20 bits of address space.

 There is a reason for this, and I bet it dates back to CP/M days, and I bet it's that this allows you to relocate a program in